Night and Weekend Service

 1. Your phone call will be answered by skilled staff throughout the night.

 2. VetsNow employs night vets who are highly experienced in critical care, since they are doing this work every night.
 As with any aspect of medicine, the more that one does of a particular type, the more skilled one becomes!

 3. The vets and nurses work nights only - they will not have worked all day before their shift, and they will not have to work all day after it.
 They will therefore be fresh, eager to see your pet, and happy to do whatever work is demanded, day or night.
 No 'leaving it till the morning' because the vet has not had a break for 12 hours!

 4. Your pet will get proper round-the-clock monitoring, with TPR's (temperature, pulse, and respiration measurements) throughout the night.
 Most practices that promote their own in-house emergency care do not have staff present all night.

-5. Vets Now use the hospital facilities of Rogers Brock & Barker, Veterinary Surgeons in Longton, and Wright & Morten Veterinary Hospital in Macclesfield
+5. Vets Now use the hospital facilities of Lime Trees Veterinary Hospital, Meir Park in Stoke, and Wright & Morten Veterinary Hospital in Macclesfield

 Put it this way, if our own pets were ill out of hours, this is where we would entrust them as a matter of choice!

 We have a photo-map showing the way to VetsNow, to help you find the hospital with the minimum of difficulty.
 Please ask at the surgery if you would like a copy of this.